sumansamui/Utterance_to_Words_Splitting/README.md

 # Project: Utterance to word Splitting

 This project develops a new database (containing audio files with a single word in it) from a standard speech corpus.
-So, the python scripts (in this repository) take an speech corpus (e.g. LibriSpeech) and split the audio files (containing utterances) into audio files (each containing a single word).
+So, the python scripts (in this repository) take a speech corpus (e.g. LibriSpeech) and split the audio files (containing utterances) into audio files (each containing a single word).
 Hence, the output of the scripts will audio files corresponding to one word per file.

 ## General steps to be followed: